sassoftware/sas-studio-custom-steps/Git - List Local Repo Changes/README.md

 1. A SAS Viya 4 environment (monthly release 2022.11 or later) with SAS Studio Flows.

 2. **Optional: a connection to CAS:** If you choose to use the "Promote to CAS" option, this custom step requires Cloud Analytics Services.
-Ensure you have access to a CAS server so that the custom step can run successfully.
+Ensure you have access to a CAS server, and have permission to write to the shared Public caslib, so that the custom step can run successfully.

 ## User Interface